-For apostille service, we do offer an office to manage the apostille process (at 1115 Broadway, by appointment only).
-We do not provide the apostilles at the office (we obtain them from you by bringing your document to the county and state agencies within the NY government).
-Documents that require the apostille that don’t require notarization can be FedExed to a mailing address we can provide once the documents are reviewed. .
+For apostille service, we do have an office to start the apostille process (at Park Avenue and 23rd St., by appointment only/walk-in service is not available).
+Note: We do not provide the apostilles at our office (we obtain them for you by bringing your document to the official agencies within the NY government).
+Documents that require an apostille that don’t require notarization, such as NYC birth certificates, can be FedExed to a different mailing address, which we can provide once the documents are reviewed.

+Yes, we can.
 We would need the original of a notarized authentication letter.
 You can click on the link below for the wording and format required.

-4. How does it work with a mobile or traveling notary public and what is the difference between a mobile notary and a regular notary?
+5. How does it work with a mobile or traveling notary public and what is the difference between a mobile notary and a regular notary?

 A mobile notary is just like any regular notary public except that a New York City mobile notary travels to your Manhattan location to notarize your documents.
 In addition to the $2 fee allowed by law for each notarization, mobile notaries in NY are permitted to charge a travel fee.
 NYC mobile notaries are, typically, much more knowledgeable about how to properly notarize a document since we notarize all day, 7 days a week, while notaries who notarize on a part-time basis typically have minimal notary public training and experience.
 About 75% of the notarizations we see from other notaries are done incorrectly.
 You can witness the frequent rejection of improper notarizations at the NY County Clerk’s office.
 All we will say here is: Let the buyer beware.
 To set up a traveling NY Notary appointment, simply provide us with your window of availability so we can schedule a time and you choose the location.

-4. What on earth is an “apostille”?
+6. What on earth is an “apostille” anyway?

-6. Can you notarize a document written in a foreign language?
+7. Can you notarize a document written in a foreign language?

-7. Do you notarize on weekends?
+8. Do you notarize on weekends?